jiharaguiapal/bfi-theme/README.md

 ### Color Variants
 ```
-Access the customized color variants using the variant property.
+Access the customized color variants using the variant property
-See the list of the custom variant name below.
+See the list of the custom variant names below
 Also, Bootstrap's default variants can still be
-accessed using default variant names.
+accessed using default variant names
 ```
 ### Sample Usage